getgrit/python/.grit/patterns/aware_utc.md

 ---
-title: Aware DateTime for UTC
+title: Prefer timezone-aware datetimes to utcnow()
 ---

-To get the current time in UTC use an aware datetime object with the timezone explicitly set to UTC.
+To get the current time in UTC use a datetime object with the timezone explicitly set to UTC.

 ```grit
 engine marzano(0.1)